eikopf/seven-more-languages-in-seven-weeks/README.md

 The metaprogramming stuff does give me a headache, but it seems incredibly useful, and feels a little like how I felt decorators should work in Python when I first encountered them.

 Seems at this rate like Elixir will turn out to be my favourite language in this book (not excluded my already beloved Julia) :).

+> *Also that stuff I said about function calls on day 1 was embarassingly wrong.
+Woops.*